Skip to content

 # Get all products with a price greater than 100

-expensive_products = Product.objects.filter(price__gt=100)
+expensive_products = Product.documents.filter(price__gt=100)

 # Get all products with a price between 50 and 100

-mid_range_products = Product.objects.filter(price__gte=50, price__lte=100)
+mid_range_products = Product.documents.filter(price__gte=50, price__lte=100)

 # Iterate over the results